Lorna Jane: Expansion and diversification

-The company was able to use the Global Financial Crisis of 2008 to its advantage.
+The company was able to use the 2008 financial crisis to its advantage.
 Rather than waiting for economic conditions to improve, Lorna Jane continued its expansion by taking opportunities for leases in favourable locations that would have been unavailable to the company in a stronger climate.
 This strategy led to the company's biggest growth period.

 In 2010, private equity firm CHAMP Ventures purchased a 40% stake of the company.

 In response to the 2010–11 Queensland floods, Lorna Jane initiated a charity programme where the company would allow customers to exchange used activewear (of any brand) for a store credit.
 The used clothing collected would then be donated to the Salvation Army.
 Originally intended to run for a week in mid 2011, the "Swap Shop" became a permanent fixture and was still running in 2017.
 In that time, customers had brought in over 45,000 garments for the business to pass on to charity.

 Following a year-long consultancy with the Wharton Business School and the University of Queensland into strategies for entering the US market, March 2012 saw the opening of the first US store in Malibu.
 At a time when ecommerce was replacing traditional bricks-and-mortar retailing, Lorna Jane adopted the unconventional approach of investing more in physical stores.
 By mid-2013, a new Lorna Jane store was opening in California every three weeks.
 The Clarksons chose California as the brand's initial entry point to the US because they found the active and outdoor way of life there to be similar to Australia.

 In August 2012, Lorna Jane launched a fitness tracking app.

 By 2013, the company took a 9.4% share of the entire athletic clothing industry in Australia.
 Consolidated revenue for 2012-13 was set to exceed $110 million.
 Annualised growth was sustained above 40% for the five years between 2008 and 2013.
 In the same year, the company introduced the "Active Living Rooms", with the first one opening at the Gasworks development in Teneriffe, Queensland, and also launched a fashion-forward range named "Uniquely" that further blurred the line between activewear and casualwear.